neverwinter-nights/Blender-Addons/ReadMe.md

 ## Installation
 1. Start the Blender.
 2. Open menu: **Edit** -> **Preferences** -> **Add-ons** -> `Install...`
-3. Select the python file (*.py) with this add-on and press the `Install Add-on` button.
+3. Select the python file (*.py) with an add-on and press the `Install Add-on` button.
 The add-on will be added into a **Mesh** category.
 4. Find the add-on in the list and enable it with a checkbox.
 5. In the same **Preferences** window select the **Keymap** on the left side.